Parents as Allies project working to build connections between schools and families

 That hotline was a valuable solution to an immediate problem.
 But it pointed to a larger issue that’s been bubbling for decades.

 In many communities, there has never been a clear way for parents and teachers to connect.
-A generation of mothers and fathers have helped in many ways to support their child’s learning, but not necessarily in close partnership with teachers.
-Likewise, teachers were given no roadmap for inviting parents to be a collaborative partner.
+A generation of mothers and fathers have helped in many ways to support children as they learn, but not necessarily in close partnership with teachers.
+Likewise, teachers were given no roadmap for inviting parents to be their collaborative partners.

 Beyond a brief hello on back-to-school night and an email if a problem arose, months could pass without a word.

 Then the COVID pandemic hit.
 Overnight, parents found themselves helping to teach.
 Communication was so necessary that families and schools plunged in even though they weren’t sure what a perfect partnership might look like.

 Nearly a year later, in small villages and big cities all over the world, parents and teachers are growing new relationships.
 Research done in 2020 by the Center for Universal Education (CUE) at the Brookings Institution found that teachers in Botswana and India have begun texting regularly with parents—and building meaningful connections along the way.
 That hotline in Pittsburgh is just one piece of progress that is more fully connecting families to their local schools.

 How do these new partnerships function and how can the innovations popping up in one part of the world be adapted and replicated to support students in another?

 A new collaboration between four organizations – the CUE at Brookings, the Teachers Guild x School Retool team at the groundbreaking design firm IDEO, the Finland-based education innovation nonprofit HundrED, and Kidsburgh – will explore these questions throughout 2021.